axelarnetwork/axelar-contract-deployments/releases/hedera/2025-09-Hedera-ITS-v.2.1.1.md

 node evm/interchainTokenFactory.js --action registerCanonicalInterchainToken -n $CHAIN --tokenAddress [token-address]
 ```

-To find an appropriate token address, go to [HashScan](https://hashscan.io/), either testnet or mainnet, and look for a fungible token created with the `max supply` field set to a non-max value (e.g. `1000000`).
+To find an appropriate token address, go to [HashScan](https://hashscan.io/), either testnet or mainnet, and look for a fungible token created with the `max supply` field set to a finite value (e.g. `1000000`).